Tower: Data Structures in Quantum Superposition

 We present a fully reversible operational semantics of \CoreLang{}.
 Each operator has a reverse within the syntax, meaning a developer may write a program and derive another program with reversed semantics using the syntactic transformation of \emph{program inversion}.

 We provide a translation from a valid \CoreLang{} program to a unitary operator that can execute on a quantum computer.
-Specifically, the resulting operator acts uniformly across each classical program state in a superposition, and may then be embedded within a larger quantum algorithm that creates and manipulates weights of superpositions.
+Specifically, the operator corresponding to a \CoreLang{} program acts uniformly across each classical program state in a superposition.
+The operator may then be embedded within a larger quantum algorithm that creates and manipulates weights of superpositions.

 \paragraph{\AllocatorName}